About me:

 Therefore, I seek to capture not just the physical appearance of a scene, but also the emotional resonance it holds for them.

 I paint in impasto style on wood panels.
 Each painting is a reflection of my emotional state, ranging from gloomy to in awe to resolute.
 I use oil paint to give a textured effect where the painting surface exceeds its two-dimensional form.
+My mission as an artist is to transport the viewer into these dream-like scenes full of color and texture and allow them to feel the emotion within each artwork.

 Exhibitions: